 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

+Hands down, environmental toxicity is one of the biggest health challenges we face today.
+Herbicides, BPA and other chemicals that Nature never intended are permeating our food and water supply, our lawns, our personal care products and our homes.
 But don’t let this bring you down.
 Our biggest obstacles often force us to our greatest heights, and toxins are no different.
 There’s a lot you can do to help your body avoid or rid itself of toxins.
 And – luckily – the best ways to detox are also the healthiest ways to live!

 How To Detox, And Be Healthier Than Ever

 With detox, I like to take a double down approach: do your best to avoid toxins, and help your body get rid of the ones you are exposed to.
 Your hard-working body eliminates toxins in four ways: through your GI tract, lungs, urine, and through sweat.
 The less toxic your body is, the easier it is for your detox organs to do their jobs.

 One of the best ways to detox is to simply reduce the amount of chemicals you eat and absorb.
 Start by eating organic, and choose whole foods whenever you can.
 Buy cosmetic products that contain fewer chemicals and more natural ingredients.
 Stay away from pesticides, and don’t use harsh chemical cleaners around your house.
 Here are some other tips to help you evade inadvertent consumption of chemicals:

 - If it’s processed, avoid it – processed foods use chemical preservatives.
 Eat natural, whole foods like fresh fruits and vegetables, eggs, unprocessed nuts, seeds and yogurt.